anaritadauane/Colourful-blokcs/README.md

 # Find Keptniz
-The main goal is to create  a tetris game.
+The main goal is to create  a game called find Keptniz.

 Group name: Las Hermanas